 - Founders were inspired by their mother’s unchanging style of buying the same type of sunglasses each time she loses a pair on her travels.

-- Rocket Eyewear is stocked at the upcoming Design Orchard, Gallery & Co., Tanjong Beach Club, and more.
+- Rocket Eyewear is stocked at Design Orchard, Gallery & Co., Tanjong Beach Club, and more.

 - They are also available at COMO Hotels and Four Seasons at their properties in Bali, Phuket, Maldives, and Turks and Caicos.